SmartLayer/SmartLayer/README.md

 ## Introduction

-The MathLingua-Layout is a unique keyboard layout designed to bridge the gap between mathematical typing, multi-lingual capabilities, and familiarity with the standard US keyboard layout.
+The SmartLayer is a unique keyboard layout designed to bridge the gap between mathematical typing, multi-lingual capabilities, and familiarity with the standard US keyboard layout.

 At its core, this layout retains the intuitive design of the US keyboard, ensuring that users don't have to unlearn anything.
 Every symbol and letter functions exactly like the US keyboard.
 However, it goes beyond by offering up to seven levels of symbols for most keys, allowing for a vast array of symbols and characters.
 This is a significant enhancement over most layouts, which typically offer a maximum of four levels.